 Counseling & Psychological Services also offers Relaxation Training with Biofeedback through the use of HeartMath!

 What is Biofeedback?
 Biofeedback is a self-guided computer program used to reduce anxiety and stress by increasing your awareness of biological functioning.
 Biofeedback monitors your heart rate, body temperature and sweat production to provide real-time feedback to you about how your body is reacting to stress.
 The program also teaches you how to regulate your breath and heart rate to help reduce stress and anxiety.
 Consistent use of biofeedback can also improve physiological symptoms related to stress, such as tension headaches, stomach pain, and sleep.

-At the University Counseling Center, we have a suite of offices called The South Wing, which houses our biofeedback equipment as well as other relaxation resources.
-If you are interested in learning more about our Biofeedback program here at the University Counseling Center, call us at (850) 644-TALK(8255) or stop by our office during business hours.
+If you are interested in learning more about our Biofeedback program here at Counseling & Psychological Services, call us at (850) 644-TALK (8255) or stop by our office during business hours.